-Wednesday Hot.
-Partly cloudy.
-Medium (40%) chance of showers in the late morning and afternoon.
-The chance of a thunderstorm during this afternoon and evening.
-Winds N 15 to 25 km/h.
+Wednesday Partly cloudy.
+Medium (40%) chance of showers in the southwest, slight (20%) chance elsewhere.
+The chance of a thunderstorm.
+Winds NE/SE 15 to 25 km/h.

 Northwest Weather Forecasts

 ||27||44||5%||< 1mm||Nil||SE 24||17||-||-|

 Farm Management Deposits changes will give farmers chance to help themselves, once they have cash to spare

 The Federal Government has introduced legislation to overhaul the Farm Management Deposits scheme, which it says will help farmers to help themselves.